bitnami/charts/bitnami/odoo/README.md

 <!--- app-name: Odoo -->

-# Bitnami package for Odoo
+# Bitnami Secure Images Helm chart for Odoo

 Odoo is an open source ERP and CRM platform, formerly known as OpenERP, that can connect a wide variety of business operations such as sales, supply chain, finance, and project management.